-Court Puts the Freeze on Dangerous Arctic Drilling Plan
+Court Ices Dangerous Arctic Drilling Plan

 This literally shaky ground might encourage some companies to change their ways and invest in clean energy.
 But ConocoPhillips has a different solution.
-Refreeze the tundra — then drill for oil.
+Refreeze the tundra — then drill it for oil.

-Over 30 years, Willow would produce more than half a billion barrels of oil, releasing a climate bomb equal to hundreds of millions of tons of climate-warming greenhouse gas emissions once that oil is burned.
+The project involves constructing five drill sites, as well as building 37 miles of new gravel roads, seven bridges, an airstrip, almost 500 miles of ice roads, and a gravel mine on publicly-owned lands.
+Over 30 years, Willow would produce more than half a billion barrels of oil, releasing a climate bomb equal to building 66 new coal-fired power plants and operating them for a year.
 The project would also threaten imperiled species like polar bears and caribou and jeopardize the health and traditional practices of nearby Indigenous communities.